Pen-y-Fan/solar/docs/tasks.md

 ### 1.1.7 Update the strategy generator

-- [x] The strategy generator to align with the charts, which now display from 4pm the previous day to 4pm (16:00) GMT the current day
+- [x] The strategy generator needs to align with the charts, which now display from 4pm the previous day to 4pm (16:00) GMT the current day

+### 1.1.8 Consolidate strategy generator

+- [x] The strategy generator can include the consumption from last week.

 ## 2. Testing and Quality Assurance